-Requirements/advice to kayakers escorting swimmers/ providing safety cover at BLDSA championships
+Requirements/advice to kayakers escorting swimmers/providing safety cover at BLDSA Events

-- The minimum skill standard recommended is that equivalent to the kayak component of the BCU Two Star award syllabus.
-On many of our longer lake/sea events, skills and experience in excess of this level will be needed, particularly being able to handle wind and associated waves up to approximately Force 4.
+- On many of our longer lake/sea events, paddlers will need to be skilled and experienced to handle wind and associated waves up to approximately Force 4.

 Please be aware that paddlers who appear to lack the necessary skills to stay with their swimmer will not be allowed to continue, and the swimmer will be removed from the water by safety officials.

-- Closed cockpit kayaks and sit on top kayaks are suitable for use in escorting swimmers.
-Inflatable kayaks must not be used in BLDSA events
+- Closed cockpit kayaks and sit on top kayaks are suitable for use in escorting Inflatable kayaks must not be used in BLDSA events.

-- On some events it is a requirement that the swimmers’ clothing is carried on board the escort craft.
-This must be carried in such a way that the safety of the boat and paddler is not compromised.
+- On some events it is a requirement that the swimmers’ clothing is carried on board the escort This must be carried in such a way that the safety of the boat and paddler is not compromised and is accessible should the swimmer retire from the event.

 - Kayakers should have paddled the boat and be familiar with its’ handling characteristics before the event